 A free consultation is the first step in the process.
-At the consultation Sabrina will determine if you are a candidate for paramedical micro-pigmentation and discuss your options as well as details about the procedure.
-If you are a candidate for Paramedical Micropigmentation and require a patch test, this can typically be performed the same day.There is a charge of $99 for a spot test to cover the cost of supplies.
+At the consultation Betina will determine if you are a candidate for paramedical micro-pigmentation and discuss your options as well as details about the procedure.
+If you are a candidate for Paramedical Micropigmentation and require a spot test patch, which can typically be performed the same day.There is a charge of $99 for a spot test to cover the cost of supplies.

 The cost of the procedure is determined based off of the size and complexity of the area being treated.
 You will be given a detailed quote during the consultation.